Black Rebel Motorcycle Club: Baby 81 and The Effects of 333 (2007–2009)

 By 2007, Nick Jago had rejoined BRMC.
-The band's fourth album, Baby 81, was released on April 30, 2007 in the UK and Europe and May 1, 2007 in the U.S.
+The band's fourth album, Baby 81, was released on April 30, 2007, in the UK and Europe and May 1, 2007, in the U.S.

 On June 6, 2007, BRMC performed in a concert that was streamed live on the internet via MSN Music.

 In June 2008, Jago once again left BRMC's touring line-up, being replaced by The Raveonettes' touring drummer Leah Shapiro.
 Jago stated he "took it as I am fired again and to be honest with you I respect their decision".
 However, Hayes and Been issued a statement reading: "Nick won't be joining us for the upcoming European tour, but it's not true that he is fired.
 We just feel Nick needs time to sort out exactly what he wants right now.
 His heart and all his energy and attention is on his own solo project and he needs to see that through."
-However, in October 2015 Hayes admitted that "We were ready to be an international band that never toured the States again.
-Thank God, we got his (Jago) visa back and we were able to play together again until we fired him, but that’s a whole other story when things got even darker".
+However, in October 2015 Robert admitted that "We were ready to be an international band that never toured the States again.
+Thank God, we got his (Jago) visa back and we were able to play together again until we fired him, but that's a whole other story when things got even darker".

 On October 27, 2008, the band announced via a MySpace bulletin that they would release their newest album independently.
 The album would be their first release through their own "Abstract Dragon" label.
 The album, titled, The Effects of 333 is instrumental and was made available as a digital download through their music store on 3:33 A.M Pacific Time on November 1, 2008.

 On November 10, 2009, BRMC released a live DVD through Vagrant Records.
 It was recorded in Glasgow, Berlin, and Dublin during the Baby 81 world tour.